dora-team/dora.dev/hugo/content/capabilities/flexible-infrastructure/index.md

 ## How to implement flexible infrastructure

-Adopting cloud-native processes and practices to implement NIST's five characteristics involves substantial change by several IT functions, including developers, operations teams, information security, procurement, and finance.
+Adopting cloud-native processes and practices to implement NIST's five characteristics involves substantial change by several functions, including business stakeholders, developers, operations teams, information security, procurement, and finance.
 The changes require close collaboration between these functions in order to identify and resolve conflicting aims.

 For example, many developers expect complete control over production infrastructure when using cloud platforms.
 Information security professionals oppose this practice, and with good reason — without disciplined [change management](/capabilities/streamlining-change-approval), cloud infrastructure can turn into a fragile work of art that is hard to manage, vulnerable to external threats, and does not meet regulatory requirements.